Burns Verkaufen der Kraftwerk: "The Land of Chocolate"

 In the original script, the "Land of Chocolate" sequence was absent, though the dialogue that sets it up was present.
 (Homer complains to his new German bosses about the candy machines not working, to which one of them replies: "We understand, Homer.
 After all, we are from the land of chocolate!")
 Executive producer Sam Simon was the one who suggested that they actually do a sequence in which Homer's mind wanders off into an imaginary land made of chocolate.
-The sequence was storyboarded by animator Kevin O'Brien, who designed it to be a parody of The Sound of Music, but supervising director David Silverman suggested it should be more original.
+The sequence was originally storyboarded by animator Kevin O'Brien, who designed it to be a parody of The Sound of Music, but supervising director David Silverman suggested it should be more original.
 Silverman storyboarded the revised sequence, and tried to make Homer "deliriously happy" as he skipped through the town.
 He later recalled, "I animated that scene frame by frame, I needed to draw the skip I wanted.
 Homer's skipping sets the tone for that show."

 A road sign in the sequence was originally supposed to read "Hershey Highway", a double entendre due to the phrase being a euphemism for anal sex and a reference to the chocolate manufacturer Hershey's.
 Because censors objected to this joke, the writers replaced it with a sign reading "Fudge Town".
 The "Land of Chocolate" sequence was set to a song based on music from the film Tucker: The Man and His Dream.
 Composed by Alf Clausen, the song was later included in the 1999 compilation album Go Simpsonic with The Simpsons.
 "The Land of Chocolate" was also featured as a level in The Simpsons Game, which was released in 2007.